nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Edit todo note content : `edit_content`

-Edits the note content of the specified todo from current available todo list
+Edits the note content of the specified todo task from current available todo list.

 Format: `edit_content INDEX c/NOTE_CONTENT`
 - Edits the note content of the specified `INDEX` to the specified `NOTE_CONTENT`.